-Risk category Risk Financial implications Time horizon Mitigation strategies Physical risks Acute Coastal flooding Flight delays and diversions due to flooding at airports, customer compensation and physical damage to aircraft and other assets • Long-term Majority of Cathay Pacific flights are to or from the Hong Kong International Airport (HKIA).
-They work closely with the Airport Authority of Tropical cyclones Flight delays and diversions, customer compensation and physical damage to aircraft and other assets (e.g. hangars at airports) • Long-term the Hong Kong International Airport (AAHK) in assessing medium to long-term climate resilience at HKIA temperatures and Lower productivity due to extreme heat Restrictions on working outside Transition risks 3 Policy & regulations Carbon pricing for aviation Carbon taxes and more spending on offsets MediumLong-term • Fuel efficiency improvements • Fleet Renewal Reputational damage Vilification of aviation - flight shaming Less demand for and therefore revenue from air travel • Medium - Long-term Committed to using Sustainable Aviation Fuel (SAF) for 10% of Cathay Pacific jet fuel consumption by 2030 Markets Changes in demand for products and services Less demand for and therefore revenue from air travel, particularly from executives doing more video conferencing • Medium - Long-term Invested in SAF manufacturer Fulcrum Bioenergy SAF offtake agreements in place with several suppliers Corporate Sustainable Aviation Fuel Programme
+Risk category Risk Financial implications Time horiz Mitigation strategies Physical risks Acute Coastal flooding Flight delays and diversions due to flooding at airports, customer compensation and physical damage to aircraft and other assets • Long-term Majority of Cathay Pacific flights are to or from the Hong Kong International Airport (HKIA).
+They work closely with the Airport Authority of the Line of Kong International Tropical cyclones Flight delays and diversions, customer compensation and physical damage to aircraft and other assets (e.g. hangars at airports) • Long-term the Hong Kong International Airport (AAHK) in assessing medium to long-term climate resilience at HKIA Chronic Extreme Lower productivity due to extreme heat Restrictions on working outside • Long-term Transition risks Policy & regulations Carbon pricing for aviation Carbon taxes and more spending on offsets Medium Long-term Fuel efficiency improvements Fleet Renewal Committed to using Reputational • Vilification damage of aviation - flight shaming Less demand for and therefore revenue from air travel Medium Long-term Sustainable Aviation Fuel (SA for 10% of Cathay Pacific jet fuel consumption by 2030 Markets Changes in demand for products and services Less demand for and therefore revenue from air travel, particularly from executives doing more video conferencing • Medium - Long-term Invested in SAF manufacturer Fulcrum Bioenergy SAF offtake agreements in place with several suppliers Corporate Sustainable Aviatio Fuel Programme